The Necessary Stage’s drama on normality, Wild Rice’s censorship monologue open in March

 The 33-year-old adds: “We have our own normal and abnormal happenings in our personal lives.
 You could get a health scare or have your money stolen or social media accounts hacked.
 But the outer world can also intrude on you.
 To be normal is to be privileged.”

 Recent developments in Gaza have borne this out.
-Yagnya speaks with anger about the bizarreness of finding cat videos next to images of children dying in their mother’s arms on social media platforms.
+Yagnya speaks with anger about the bizarreness of finding cat videos next to images of children dying in their mothers’ arms on social media platforms.

-To be alive today is to live with a cognitive dissonance, a fracturing that is reflected in Hi, Can You Hear Me?’s non-linear form.
+To be alive today is to live with cognitive dissonance, a fracturing that is reflected in Hi, Can You Hear Me?’s non-linear form.

 “There is a sense of taking the whole picture, as if it were made of glass, and then you take it and just violently throw it on the floor,” she says.
 “We play a good diplomatic role.
 Singaporeans are very good at treading the line for fear of fracturing their normality.
-But my question is always: at what cost?”
+But my question is always: At what cost?”

 TNS artistic director Alvin Tan, 61, who co-directs, says Yagnya is one of the few playwrights who write fractal scenes and manage to connect them through intuitive and associative means.